USDD Price Hits $1.00 on Top Exchanges (USDD)

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.

-USDD was first traded on May 4th, 2022.
-USDD’s total supply is 738,746,437 tokens.
+USDD launched on May 4th, 2022.
+USDD’s total supply is 738,598,574 tokens.
+USDD’s official Twitter account is @usddio and its Facebook page is accessible here.
 USDD’s official website is usdd.io.
-USDD’s official Twitter account is @usddio and its Facebook page is accessible here.

 USDD Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as USDD directly using US dollars.
-Investors seeking to trade USDD should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase USDD using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as USDD directly using U.S. dollars.
+Investors seeking to acquire USDD should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy USDD using one of the aforementioned exchanges.

 Receive News & Updates for USDD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USDD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.